-To celebrate the work of Art which is placed in Shell's new EPI building in Rijswijk, The Netherlands a limited edition book will be published about the creation of the artwork.
-It includes photos of all stages of the work, the connection with the seven summits and 7summits.com as well as quotes from various sources.
+To celebrate the work of Art which is placed in Shell’s new EPI building in Rijswijk, The Netherlands a limited edition book will be published about the creation of this artwork.
+It includes photos of all stages of the work.

 Following are selected quotes from the publication:

 Terra Incognita literally means ‘the Unknown Land’.
 In many ways, the realization of this artwork has resembled a voyage of discovery into an alien world.
 Free artists are always probing their limits and constantly trying to push back the boundaries.
 What is unique about Ap Verheggen’s large-scale art project is that it can be compared to a grand expedition to an unknown world.
 The diverse and enthusiastic team of intrepid explorers succeeded in pushing back the limits of the unknown a long way.
 Paradoxically, this also makes the unknown world much larger.

 ‘I think I’ve had a nonconformist method of approach ever since.
 When I left college, I decided to focus exclusively on the free arts in the broadest sense of the word.
 Because I’ve been able to develop my own method of working, my approach is also a nonconformist one.
 I believe, for example, that it’s impossible to sketch good three-dimensional shapes in advance.
 That’s why I always take a spatial approach when I start “designing” my pieces.
 You have to be able to touch a piece of sculpture, even during the design phase.
 The tactile value is essential.’ — Ap Verheggen